vantahawk/Graph_Learning_Group6/README.md

 where `<TASK>` is either `node` or `link` for Exercise 3 and 4, respectively, and <br>
 where `<DATASET>` is one of `Cora`, `Citeseer` for Ex.3, and  `Facebook`, `PPI` for Ex.4.

+All the other files in `src` are clearly named accoring to their respective exercises and can be executed independendly to yield sample results.

 ## Chosen Hyperparameters